DZD-eV-Diabetes-Research/redcap-docker/README.md

 ```

 Beta images are published automatically when a pre-release is created on GitHub.
 They may contain bugs — please [report issues](https://github.com/DZD-eV-Diabetes-Research/redcap-docker/issues).

 ---

+## Contributing & Development

+See [DEV_README.md](DEV_README.md) for the project structure, where to add new features, and how to run the integration tests.

+> [!WARNING]
+> **The integration tests download REDCap from the community portal.** You need to provide a Community portal login.Each full run downloads exactly 2 versions.
+Do not run the full suite repeatedly in a short period — automated downloads may conflict with the REDCap Consortium's usage policies.
+Run targeted tests during development and reserve full runs for pre-release verification.

+---